Tolga Yalkin, Assistant Superintendent, delivers remarks for OSFI’s second Quarterly Release Announcement Day

 Updates to the LICAT guideline include important changes to the segregated fund guarantee risk section and minor edits to other sections.

-The main change in the final MICAT Guideline is to the capital rules for multi-unit residential mortgage insurance risk—buildings with six units or more.
+Moving on to the next item, the main change in the final MICAT Guideline is to the capital rules for multi-unit residential mortgage insurance risk—buildings with six units or more.
 We hope that this change will ensure that the housing market remains stable, supporting affordable access to homes for Canadians.

 In addition to the guidelines we are releasing today, we are also making a few other announcements.